 3) What are the different types of lawn mower blades?

-There are 2 types of lawn mower blades: Standard and mulching.
+There are 2 different types of lawn mower blades: Standard and mulching.

 To discover what the difference is we need to talk about the underneath of the lawn mower deck

 As the standard blade turns underneath, it is creating lift.
 This helps the grass blades to stand up for a clean and uniform cut.
 Then the grass clippings are suspended in the air and circulate until they are discharged out of the side of the lawn mower